 In Sofia’s Kitchen is where the heart is for Sophie.
 With her husband Greg, they raised their three daughters around the ideals of a Mediterranean lifestyle – gathering around the family table and sharing delicious and nutritious food, travelling around Europe and staying active through sport and the love of swimming.

 Sophie’s heritage is Greek and grew up in Australia eating lots of pastitsio, souvlaki and vegemite sandwiches.
 This has enabled her to appreciate the diversity and expressions of both cultures.

-Travelling around Europe is a love of Sophie's and is excited to be hosting two overseas trips - one to Piedmont, Italy in June and one to Crete, Greece in September.
+Travelling around Europe is a love of Sophie’s and is excited to be hosting two overseas trips – one to Monferrato, Italy in June and one to Crete, Greece in September.